 Introducing Physica Hydrotherapy

-We can also utilise the resistance and buoyancy with speed and floats to train the fittest of athletes.
+Hydrotherapy is all about performing rehabilitative exercises in water.
+We can utilise the resistance and buoyancy of the water, and combine it with speed and floats to train the fittest of athletes.
 Consequently, we are able to cater for every need and ability.

 What is Hydrotherapy?